Infotrend-Inc/OpenAI_WebUI/README.md

 This mode is for use if you have `python3` and `poetry` installed and want to test the tool.

-1. Create and activate your virtual environment
+1. Create and activate your virtual environment (in the directory where this `README.md` is located):

     ```bash
     $ poetry install